Altar Servers

 Catholic Daughters Court 2388

 CDA is the largest organization of Catholic women.
 With the Blessed Mother as the model, they are called to be unified in faith in Jesus and to be commited to the Church and the Holy See.
 Purpose of the CDA: to participate in religious, charitable and creative spiritual programs which provide members an opportunity to develop their Godgiven talents in a meaningful way to influence others.
 The women meet on the second Mondays of the month.
-Catholic Daughters of America
+Catholic Daughters of America.
+Call Dimples Veillon at (337) 884-9417.

 Knights of Columbus 5755